Nissan Rogue: Recalls

 In February 2012, Nissan recalled 2,983 MY 2012 versions of the Murano and Rogue, because the tire pressure monitoring system was not activated when the cars were assembled.

 Rogue Select

 The Select was a continuation of the first generation Rogue sold alongside an all-new Rogue that went on sale in 2013 as a 2014 model.
 Since the production capacity allowed for the first generation to be built in conjunction with the second generation, it allowed for a lower entry price to Rogue customers as well as fleet sales.
-The Rogue select was only offered in the S trim level, with AWD being an option.
+The Rogue Select was offered only in the S trim level, with AWD being an option.
 It went on sale in January 2014 as a 2014 model year vehicle and was continued through 2015.
 Nissan then announced that 2015 would be the final year.
 The Rogue Select was not offered in Canada.

 Similar to the Japanese built Rogue and the Nissan X-Trail, the Rogue Select was built at the Nissan Motor Kyushu Plant in Kanda, Fukuoka in Japan.